nichiesystems/uswdocs/src/faq/android/ru/dexes-swaps/what-are-cryptocurrency-swaps.md

 # What are cryptocurrency swaps?

-Unstoppable wallet integrates capability to exchange one cryptocurrency token to another via decentralized cryptocurrency exchanges.
+Scurdex wallet integrates capability to exchange one cryptocurrency token to another via decentralized cryptocurrency exchanges.

 Decentralized cryptocurrency exchange (or DEX) is an autonomous token exchange service that operates on smart contract enabled blockchains like Ethereum and Binance Smart Chain allowing anyone to exchange tokens privately and unconditionally.